dvysh/dmytro-vyshniakov-devops-task/README.md

 ## Overview

 Python script which prints basic information about an operation system to console.
-Docker container print all the information to logs every 5 second by default.
+Docker container prints all the information to logs every 5 second by default.

 ## Installation